FarmData2/FarmData2/components/README.md

     - check that actions in the component have the proper effect.

       - e.g. clicking buttons, validating value (required, length, values, format, etc.) etc.

-    - Do not retest things tested in events.

 ## Documenting components